-An employee must notify and schedule related actions with his/her Department Head and the Finance Director should any of the information listed below change:
+An employee must notify and schedule related actions with his/hertheir Department Head and the Finance-Human Resource Director should any of the information listed below change:

-- Address and/or telephone number - Emergency notification(s) - The number of dependents to be claimed for State and Federal income tax purposes - Benefit program beneficiary elections and changes - Benefit program dependent coverage status - Identification of other health insurance companies that may be co-insurers
+- Address and/or telephone number - Emergency notification(s) - The number of dependents to be claimed for State and Federal income tax purposes - Benefit program beneficiary elections and changes - Benefit program dependent coverage status - Identification of other health insurance companies that may be co-insurers.

+III.
 Compensation and Benefits

-Cash Compensation and Pay Increases
+Cash-Compensation and Pay Increases

-The Town's practice is to provide competitive compensation for all jobs within the Town.
+The Town 's practice is strives to provide competitive compensation for all jobs within the Town.
 As a component of its Total Compensation Plan, the Town takes into account what other municipalities of comparable size and mission pay for similar positions, internal equity within the Town, and economic feasibility in determining the level of pay for a given position.
 An individual's pay is based on performance of the job duties and responsibilities within a given position.
+Employee hourly rates and salaries are established and based on comparable rates and salaries from nearby communities and town similar in size and function.